NVIDIA/warp/README.md

 * Increments in X are reserved for major reworks of the project causing disruptive incompatibility (or reaching the 1.0 milestone).
 * Increments in Y are for regular releases with a new set of features.
 * Increments in Z are for bug fixes.
-In principle there are no new features.
+In principle, there are no new features.
 Can be omitted if 0 or not relevant.

-This is similar to [Semantic Versioning](https://semver.org/) but less strict around backward compatibility.
+This is similar to [Semantic Versioning](https://semver.org/) but is less strict regarding backward compatibility.
-Like with Python, some breaking changes can be present between minor versions if well documented and gradually introduced.
+Like with Python, some breaking changes can be present between minor versions if well-documented and gradually introduced.

-Note that prior to 0.11.0 this schema was not strictly adhered to.
+Note that prior to 0.11.0, this schema was not strictly adhered to.

 ## License